paul-mannino/go-fuzzywuzzy/README.md

 # go-fuzzywuzzy
+Please note: This repository is not actively maintained.
+I no longer use Go in my daily work, and will be slow to make updates.
+SeatGeek's library has evolved quite a bit since this port was written, so you may find that some behavior is absent from this library.

 This is a port of SeatGeek's [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy), a fuzzy string matching library.
 ## Usage
 ### Levenshtein Edit Distance